How does RouteNote Compare to other music distribution services?

 So finally, we have RouteNote all access.

-This is a beebespoke service, so for this distribution process you'd have to get in contact with the team and really outline what your goals are for releases.
+This is a bee bespoke service, so for this distribution process, you'd have to get in contact with the team and really outline what your goals are for releases.

-That being said, I haven't really heard much about the RouteNote All Access, I didn't see any case studies.
+That being said, I haven't really heard much about RouteNote All Access, I didn't see any case studies.

-They said that they do some pitching as well which could include either Spotify playlists or it music sync libraries.
+They said that they do some pitching as well which could include either Spotify playlists or music sync libraries.

 Who knows.
 Either way, it's free to reach out so definitely check it out!